csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 ./cpprand_stgol_omp -i 3 -w 4 -l 4 -d -c -t 2
 ```

 This will print the random numbers generated at each iteration by each thread.
-The values printed for each iteration are the random number, the id, the thread id, an i,j of the cell.
+The values printed for each iteration are the random number, the id, the thread id, and i,j of the cell.
 Look carefully and observe that thread 0 is working on id index 7, 9, 13, etc. and thread 1 is working on id index 8, 10, 14, etc.

 Look at the code for the trng versions and note carefully how this library is used.
 Its use is slightly different, so look closely.
 Run some examples using `./trng_stgol_omp ` under different scenarios if you have access to this library.